Sinclair Broadcast Group: 2018 journalistic responsibility promos

-I'm extremely proud of the quality, balanced journalism that [proper news brand name of local station] produces.
-But I'm concerned about the troubling trend of irresponsible, one sided news stories plaguing our country.
+I'm/We're extremely proud of the quality, balanced journalism that [proper news brand name of local station] produces.
+But I'm/We're concerned about the troubling trend of irresponsible, one-sided news stories plaguing our country.
 The sharing of biased and false news has become all too common on social media.
 More alarming, national media outlets are publishing these same fake stories without checking facts first.
-Unfortunately, some members of the national media are using their platforms to push their own personal bias and agenda to control 'exactly what people think'.
-This is extremely dangerous to our democracy… We understand Truth is neither politically 'left or right.'
+Unfortunately, some members of the national media are using their platforms to push their own personal bias and agenda to control 'exactly what people think.'
+This is extremely dangerous to our democracy...
+We understand Truth is neither politically 'left or right.'
 Our commitment to factual reporting is the foundation of our credibility, now more than ever.

-On April 2, 2018, Sinclair Broadcast Group released a statement on their website in response to what it called "unfounded media criticism."
+On April 2, 2018, Sinclair Broadcast Group released a statement on their website in response to what it called "unfounded media criticism".
 The statement cited a Monmouth University poll that found large majorities of Americans believe that traditional news media outlets report fake news.
-Sinclair maintains that the promos "served no political agenda."
+Sinclair maintains that the promos "served no political agenda".
 Sinclair responded by posting a video on its website that attacked CNN for "dishonesty and hypocrisy" in their coverage of the Sinclair must-run promo; Sinclair equated Stelter's warnings about "fake news" as similar to Sinclair's warnings in its must-run promo.

 Several outlets called for an advertiser boycott of Sinclair-owned stations.
 A report in Advertising Age magazine suggested that a boycott would not be easy, since it involves users first identifying the station as a Sinclair station, and then figuring out which advertisers are putting commercials on that station, and then discouraging those advertisers.

-On the Arab–Israeli conflict

-In addition to above, Sinclair has also supported Israel describing it as a "true democracy of the Middle East".

 Professional wrestler David Starr has criticized the company due to Ring of Honor holding an event in Israel where Starr was involved in a match against Jay Lethal and Matt Sydal on April 21, 2019, amid a fan boycott.
 The video was removed due to allegations of antisemitism.

 Judy Mikovits interview

 In July 2020, Sinclair Broadcast Group scheduled to air an interview of Plandemic creator Judy Mikovits and her lawyer Larry Klayman, conducted by Eric Bolling on the America This Week show.
-During the interview, Mikovits was introduced by Bolling as an "expert in virology"; she put forth a baseless claim that American health official Anthony Fauci created the COVID-19 virus and sent it to China.
-Bolling did not argue against Mikovits' allegation or fact-check it on-air, although he claimed that he had indeed argued against Mikovits by calling her allegation "hefty".
-Sinclair Broadcast Group distributed the interview to its local stations, and also released the interview online, with an on-screen graphic of "Did Dr. Fauci create COVID-19?"
-After media reports regarding the interview emerged, Sinclair received substantial criticism, resulting in Sinclair cancelling televised broadcast and removing the video from Sinclair-affiliated websites.
+During the interview, Mikovits was introduced by Bolling as an "expert in virology".
+She put forth a baseless claim that American health official Anthony Fauci created the COVID-19 virus and sent it to China.
+Bolling did not argue against Mikovits' allegation or fact-check it on-air, although he claimed that he had argued against Mikovits by calling her allegation "hefty".
+Sinclair Broadcast Group distributed the interview to its local stations, and released the interview online, with the on-screen graphic "Did Dr. Fauci create COVID-19?"
+After media reports about the Mikovits interview emerged, Sinclair received substantial criticism, resulting in Sinclair canceling its broadcast and removing the interview from Sinclair-affiliated websites.

+Arctic Frost

+In early October 2025, Sinclair National Desk released articles concerning Arctic Frost which allegedly was a surveillance program during the Biden administration.